 zones with the original crystal structure.
 Using the 3D Exploded view, the best

-model was determined and con_rmed.
+model was determined and confirmed.
 While the Exploded view is already available

-in some of the current 3D visualization tools, the power of its combination with our
+in some of current 3D visualization tools, the power of its combination with our

-other proposed approaches lies in the speed, user-friendly design, and high interactivity
+other proposed approaches lies in the speed, user-friendly design, and highly interactive

-of the selection mechanism.
-In addition, a similar workow can be applied
+selection mechanism.
+Additionally, a similar workflow can be applied

-to the selection of the docking models of homologous proteins, not available in the
+for the selection of docking models from homologous proteins, which is not available in the

-PDB database, yet very often used when di_erent model organisms are employed
+PDB database, yet is often used when different model organisms are employed

-in the proteomic studies.
+in proteomics studies.

 For example, our Contact-Zone list can be used in the experimental design of

-mutants by replacing the key contact residues.
-This tool can be used by the proteomic
+mutants by replacing key contact residues.
+This tool can be used by proteomics

-expert to select amino acids in the contact zones that could be mutated,

-i.e., replaced by other amino acids.
-The ultimate goal of such a mutation can be
+expert to select amino acids in the contact zones that could be mutated or replaced by other amino acids.
+The ultimate goal of these mutations could be

-to strengthen the interactions in the contact zone or, otherwise, completely destroy
+to strengthen the interactions in the contact zone or completely destroy

 the interaction between the involved proteins.